 The LCR is an international regulatory standard.
 The LCR ensures that a bank has enough liquidity to withstand a 30-calendar-day liquidity stress scenario.
-It is the ratio between the amount of highquality liquid assets (HQLA) available and potential net cash outflows over a 30-day period.
+It is the ratio between the amount of high-quality liquid assets (HQLA) available and potential net cash outflows over a 30-day period.
 The term net cash outflows is defined as the total potential cash outflows (such as withdrawals from sight deposits and non-renewals of borrowings with a maturity of less than 30 days) less the total potential cash inflows (such as the repayment of receivables with a maturity of less than 30 days) in a stress situation.
-For banks that, like EFG, are not systemically important, the minimum requirement for the LCR was 60% for 2015 and is being increased by 10% each year, reaching 100% by 2019.
+For banks that, like EFG, are not systemically important, the minimum requirement for the LCR is 100 %.

 (All figures in millions of CHF) Dec.
-31, 2019 Dec.
-31, 2018
+31, 2020 Dec.
+31, 2019

 Weighted values Weighted values

-Total high-quality liquid assets (HQLA) 12 068 11 279
+Total high-quality liquid assets (HQLA) 12,358 12,068

-Total cash outflows 10 338 10 703
+Total cash outflows 10,472 10,338

-Total cash inflows 3 819 3 924
+Total cash inflows 3,981 3,819

-Total net cash outflows 6 519 6 779
+Total net cash outflows 6,491 6,519

-Liquidity Coverage Ratio 185% 166%
+Liquidity Coverage Ratio 190% 185%

-The LCR remains robust at 185 % at 31 December 2019.
+The LCR remains robust at 190 % at 31 December 2020.

-As at 31 December 2019, the HQLA is composed of cash deposit at SNB (42%), cash deposits at other central banks (30%) and, for the remaining, primarily US, Hong Kong and Singaporean-issued securities that have a credit rating of between AAA and AA.
+As at 31 December 2020, the HQLA is composed of cash deposit at SNB (39%).
+The remaining, HQLA are primarily US, Hong Kong and Singaporean-issued securities that have a credit rating of between AAA and AA.

-Withdrawals from retail and corporate client deposits account for around 84% of total potential cash outflows.
+Withdrawals from retail and corporate client deposits account for around 79% of total potential cash outflows.
 This reflects the fact that client deposits are the primary source of funding and therefore the primary source of potential fund outflows in the event of a liquidity stress.